 What Is the Difference Between Medication-Assisted Treatment and Medication-Based Treatment?

-The two terms are used to describe the same treatment method.
+The two terms are used to describe the same treatment option.
 One reason why there is some confusion as to which term is correct is that there are professionals who use them both.
 While some professionals prefer to use medication-assisted treatment as the primary term, others believe medication-based treatment, or MBT, is more appropriate.
-When you contact an addiction treatment facility to discuss the treatment, the people will know what you are talking about when you use either of the terms.
+When you contact an addiction treatment facility to discuss the treatment plan, the people will know what you are talking about when you use either of the terms.

 Benefits of Medication-Assisted Treatment